Scalar and tensor mesons in $d\bar d$, $s\bar s$ and $gg\to f_0, f_2$: LHCb data on and

-$B^0$ and $B^0_{s}$ mesons -- with $B^0_{(s)}$ we denote both possibilities -- mix with their antiparticles $\bar B^0_{(s)}$, respectively.
-This mixing provides access to the decay-time-dependent $CP$ asymmetry and offers a chance to find physics beyond the Standard Model~\cite{Bigi:2000yz}.
-In a series of papers, the LHCb collaboration studied reactions like $\bar B^0_{(s)} \leftrightarrow B^0_{(s)}\to J/\psi$ plus a light-quark meson, where the meson decays into $\pi\pi$ or $K\bar K$~\cite{LHCb:2012ad,LHCb:2012ae,LHCb:2013dkk,LHCb:2013kpp,LHCb:2013odx,LHCb:2013eus,LHCb:2014iah,LHCb:2014vbo,LHCb:2014ooi,LHCb:2014tol,LHCb:2014xpr,LHCb:2017hbp,LHCb:2019sgv,LHCb:2019nin}.
-In a few publications, the LHCb collaboration presented spherical harmonic moments and their dependence of the $\pi^+\pi^-$ or $K^+K^-$ invariant mass and interpreted these results in terms of contributing resonances.
-In this Letter, we include the LHCb data on $\bar B^0_{(s)} \leftrightarrow B^0_{(s)}\to J/\psi$ plus $\pi^+\pi^-$ or $K^+K^-$ in a coupled-channel analysis of data on radiative $J/\psi$ decays into $\pi^0\pi^0$, $K_s ^0K_s ^0$, $\eta\eta$, $\phi\omega$, and further data (see Ref.~\cite{Sarantsev:2021ein}).
-The inclusion of the LHCb data allows us to compare the production rates of high-mass scalar and tensor mesons in reactions with two gluons or with $d\bar d$ or $s\bar s$ pairs in the initial state.
+$B^0$ and $B^0_{s}$ mesons, collectively denoted as $B^0_{(s)}$, mix with their antiparticles $\bar{B}^0_{(s)}$.
+This mixing provides access to decay-time-dependent $CP$ asymmetries and offers opportunities to discover physics beyond the Standard Model \cite{Bigi:2000yz}.
+The LHCb collaboration has extensively studied reactions such as $\bar{B}^0_{(s)} \leftrightarrow B^0_{(s)} \to J/\psi$ plus a light-quark meson, where the meson subsequently decays into $\pi\pi$ or $K\bar{K}$ \cite{LHCb:2012ad,LHCb:2012ae,LHCb:2013dkk,LHCb:2013kpp,LHCb:2013odx,LHCb:2013eus,LHCb:2014iah,LHCb:2014vbo,LHCb:2014ooi,LHCb:2014tol,LHCb:2014xpr,LHCb:2017hbp,LHCb:2019sgv,LHCb:2019nin}.
+In several publications, the LHCb collaboration presented spherical harmonic moments and their dependence on the $\pi^+\pi^-$ or $K^+K^-$ invariant mass, interpreting these results in terms of contributing resonances.

-Figure~\ref{Reactions} visualized the dominant graphs contribution to the reactions discussed here.
-In radiative $J/\psi$ decays, a photon is emitted and the $c\bar c$ pair converts into a pair of gluons.
-In the final state, mesons -- e.g. a $\pi^+\pi^-$ pair -- are observed that may have formed a scalar or a tensor resonance.
-The two gluons can be produced in a relative $S$ wave; they interact forming a scalar or a tensor glueball.
-If the glueball mixes with isoscalar mesons, the two gluons couple at least to the glueball component in the mesonic wave function.

-The situation is very different in $\bar B^0_{(s)} \to J/\psi$ plus $\pi^+\pi^-$ or $K^+K^-$ decays (see Fig.~\ref{Reactions}).
-In the initial state, a $d\bar d$ or $s\bar s$ pair is formed.
-The $q\bar q$ pair has a large invariant mass, e.g. 1900\,MeV, its coupling to $q\bar q$ mesons is suppressed by the small density of the mesonic wave function at the origin, and the production rates of high-mass mesons are small \cite{Ropertz:2018stk}.
-In radiative $J/\psi$ decays, mesons carrying a significant fraction of the glueball are not suppressed.
-In this process there could hence be a significantly larger yield of scalar and tensor mesons than in $\bar B^0_{(s)} \to J/\psi$ plus $\pi^+\pi^-$ or $K^+K^-$ decays~\cite{Klempt:2021nuf}.